jpalardy/jpalardy.github.io/_posts/2018-10-28-the-family-emoji.markdown

 [ '👨', '‍', '👩', '‍', '👦' ]     // cool: man, woman, and boy emojis...
 {% endhighlight %}

-but when I tried it:
+but when my friend [Jordan](https://twitter.com/jzhang729) tried it:

 {% highlight javascript %}
 > [...'👪']